 - Who KFPL has identified as interested parties

 - Details such as engagement scope, budget, timelines, dates, roles and responsibilities

-- At what level on the Spectrum of Strategies and Promises stakeholders will be engaged
+- The Spectrum of Strategies and Promises level at which the community will be engaged

 - Decisions that are not open to input

 KFPL will compile and consider feedback received and report back on:

 - What was heard (pulling all sources of input together).

 - What decision was made and how the input was used.

 - If nothing was changed as a result of the feedback, why?

 Raw data will be included in an Appendix in order for contributors to see their individual voices represented and ensure the reporting is an accurate reflection of the data.